-Terminal_type Terminal_type is a string that identifies whether the terminal is a supply or I/O terminal and whether the terminal is connected at the buffer, die pad, or pin level (note that “I/O” in this context is a synonym for “signal”, as opposed to “supply”; it is not intended to imply model type as used in the “Model_type” subparameter).
-Further, if the terminal is connected to a buffer supply rail, Terminal_type identifies to which specific buffer rail the terminal is connected.
-Terminal_type shall be one of the following:
+Terminal_type The Terminal_type is a string that identifies whether the terminal is a supply or I/O terminal and whether the terminal is connected at the buffer, die pad, or pin level.
+(Note that “I/O” in this context is a synonym for “signal”, as opposed to “supply” or “”rail”; it is not intended to imply model type as used in the “Model_type” subparameter).
+Furthermore, if the terminal is connected to a buffer supply rail, the Terminal_type identifies to which specific buffer rail the terminal is connected.
+The Terminal_type shall be one of the following:

 Pin_I/O